-We are committed to ensuring that all of our employees and applicants for employment are protected from unlawful discrimination in employment.
+We are committed to ensuring that all our employees and employment applicants are protected from unlawful employment discrimination.

-Recruitment and employment decisions will be made on the basis of fair and objective criteria.
+Recruitment and employment decisions will be made based on fair and objective criteria.

 Person and job specifications will be limited to those requirements that are necessary for the effective performance of the job.